Brandeis Study Abroad Account

 The Italian Studies minor covers the broad spectrum of Italian language, literature, history, art, politics, philosophy and culture.
 Any course taken abroad that focuses on Italian language, literature, history, or culture will count toward the minor.

-Students who complete the CET Summer in Sicily program may receive numeric credit for three Brandeis courses as well as Italian elective credit.
+Students who complete the CET Summer in Siena program may receive numeric credit for three Brandeis courses, if they take intensive Italian.
 For more information, please see the Receiving Credit in Italian Studies section below.

 2. How much Italian do I need to have studied in order to study abroad?